Spanish Baroque literature: Miguel de Cervantes

 The narrative of the 17th century opens with the figure of Miguel de Cervantes, who returned to Spain in 1580 after ten years absence.

 His first printed work was The Galatea (1585).
 It is a pastoral novel (see Spanish Renaissance literature) in six books of verse and prose, according to the model of the Diana of Montemayor; although it breaks with the tradition when introducing realistic elements, like the murder of a shepherd, or the agility of certain dialogues.

 In 1605 he published The Ingenious Gentleman Don Quixote of La Mancha, with immediate success.

 In 1613 the Exemplary novels appeared.
 They are a collection of twelve short novels that look for an ideal, although this is not always clear.

 In 1615, Cervantes published the second part of Don Quixote.

-In 1617, a year after Cervantes died, The works of Persiles and Sigismunda appeared.
+In 1617, a year after Cervantes died, The Travails of Persiles and Sigismunda appeared.
 It draws on the Byzantine and Greek novelists such as Heliodorus (3rd century CE) and his The Ethiopian Story of Theagenes and Chariclea.
 It relates, in four books, how Periandro and Auristela travel from northern territories of Norway or Finland to Rome to receive Christian marriage.
 As is typical of this subgenre, throughout the trip they experience a variety of trials, mishaps, and delays: captivity by Barbarians, the jealousy and machinations of rivals.
 The work takes advantage of resources of the Exemplary Novels - especially the italianizing ones - puzzles, confusions, disguises, etc.